lenielluzardo/lenielluzardo/db/entries/test-article-1-updated-1.md

 ---
-title: "TEST ARTICLE 1 UPDATED"
+title: "TEST ARTICLE 1 UPDATED 1"
 excerpt: "a simple and fast way to blog using only html css and js"
 author: "Leniel Luzardo"
 author_bio: "a software developer exported from the caribbean."